- Markus Meyer and Zackary Kephart

 Chris Stapleton, "Nobody To Blame"

 TICM was way into Chris long before he was cool, and you'd know why after hearing his debut album.
 This song in particular was a highlight for me.
 Sure, on paper it's not a knockout, revolving around a tired theme of a woman leaving her man, but the details put into it elevate it to a top-notch song.
 It's refreshing to hear a guy admit that HE'S the one responsible for everything going wrong and not blaming on something else.
-Plus the song is Country as heck - Louis Knoebel
+Plus the song is Country as heck - Zackary Kephart

 Florida Georgia Line, "Confession"